Summer Internships for Current Scholars

 Suggested College Majors:

-The intern should have an appreciation or interest in education and/or marketing, art, and museums Suggested majors may include: Museum Studies, Art Education, Education, Art History, Studio Arts, Arts Administration, or Marketing/Communications.
+The intern should have an appreciation or interest in education and/or marketing, art, and museums.
+Suggested majors may include: Museum Studies, Art Education, Education, Art History, Studio Arts, Arts Administration, or Marketing/Communications.

 Applicant Requirements:

+Microsoft Office Suite is required; Google Workspace or SharePoint preferred.
 Experience with digital design software is a plus.
 Spanish/Arabic proficiency preferred.

 How to apply: